Skip to main content

 As we discussed a moment ago, just as the act of giving birth creates a disability, any medical complications during the pre-birth period that arise from your pregnancy are also generally considered medical disabilities.
 Depending on where you live and your company's policy, you may have additional leave time available to you during this pre-birth window.
 (You can always check this under the Policies section in your dashboard.)

 Should you need to take this time, you can plan for it by toggling on the "pre-birth disability leave" button.
+If you need more than 4 weeks of pre-birth disability, this is also outside the presumed period of disability and you will need your health provider to certify you need this time too.
 You can also read more about the mechanics of pre-birth disability time in our FAQ.

 The concept of bonding